tarunlnmiit/irtex-1.0/README.md

 # IRTEX-1.0

+* The deployed project can be reached through https://irtex-client.herokuapp.com

 ## This is the working Scientific project about an Image Retrieval Engine

 > The project currently consists of 5 branches: